Twitter event networks and the Superstar model

 \subsubsection{Convergence of expectations}

-The first step in the proof of Theorem \ref{thm:degree-count-conv} is convergence of expectations.
+The first step in the proof of Theorem~\ref{thm:degree-count-conv} is convergence of expectations.
 This follows using standard renewal theory.
-However we will first need to setup notation that will allow us to use the linearity of expectations to derive a renewal equation.

-Let us motivate an abstract definition of a \emph{characteristic}.
-Fix some time $t> 0$.
-Suppose we are interested in the number of vertices with at least $k$ blue children at this time.
-For any vertex $v\in \BP(\cdot)$, write $\sigma_v$ for the time of birth of the vertex into $\BP(\cdot)$.
-Then conditional on $\BP(\sigma_v)$, the distribution of the number of blue children of vertex $v$ by time $t-\sigma_v$ is $\Yu_{1-p}^v(t-\sigma_v)-1$, where we construct a countable family of independent rate $1-p$ Yule processes $\Yu_{1-p}^v(\cdot)$ and use these to construct $\BP(\cdot)$ along with additional randomization for the red vertices.
-In particular, writing $Z_{\geq k}(t)$ for the number of vertices with degree at least $k$, this can be expressed as

-This motivates the following abstract construction.
-Let $\phi:\Rbold_+ \to \Rbold_+$ be a bounded ($\sup_t \phi(t) < C$ for some non-random constant $C$) non-negative measurable stochastic process which depends only on the offspring distribution of a single vertex, often referred to as a characteristic, see e.g.\cite{jagers-book}.
-Let $\phi^v(\cdot)$ be copies of this characteristic for each vertex $v\in \BP$.
-Finally define
+We setup notation that allows us to use the linearity of expectations to derive a renewal equation.
+We start with the definition of a \textit{characteristic} \cite{jagers-book,jagers-nerman-comp} that we use to count the number of vertices in the branching process with some fixed property.
+For each vertex $v\in\BP(\infty)$, let $ \{ \phi^v(s)\dvtx s\geq0 \}$ be an independent and identically distributed nonnegative stochastic process, with $\phi^v(s)$ measurable with respect to $ \{(\xi_i^v,\mathcal{C}_i^v)\dvtx\xi_i^v\leq s \}$.
+Thus, the value of the stochastic process at time $s$ {{namely}} $\phi^v(s)$ is determined by the set offspring of vertex $v$ born before the age $s$ of this vertex~$v$.

+The value $\phi^v(s)$ is referred to as the score of vertex $v$ at age $s$ \cite{jagers-book}, Section~6.9.
+We write $\phi:=\phi^{v_1}$ to denote the process corresponding to the root when we would like to refer to a generic such process.
+Throughout we shall assume that $\phi (\cdot)$ is bounded and nonnegative, namely for some constant $C< \infty$,